underscoreio/essential-slick/src/pages/4-data_modelling.md

 This separate step doesn't make much of a difference in this case.
-It separates the column definition from the key constraint, meaning the DDL will emit:
+It separates the column definition from the key constraint, meaning the schema will include:

 ~~~ sql
 ALTER TABLE "user" ADD CONSTRAINT "pk_id" PRIMARY KEY("id")